Anyone out there wondering who the heck they are these days? Wife. Mum. Daughter. Friend. Employed grown-up person. The list goes on…

 And somewhere on the guilt rollercoaster, I have to find time to order the Ocado man to come round and re-stock the hungry fridge; to catch up with that pal who I said I’d ring back a few days ago…oh actually…gosh was it really that long ago.
 Time to touch base with that bloke I occasionally cross paths with who supposedly goes by the name of ‘husband’; time to buy some more new shoes for the little man whose feet seem to be growing as quickly as my bank account is shrinking…the list goes on and on.

-My point….well I’m not sure I have one other than a statement of fact.
-Life is fast.
-Life can be a challenge.
-Life wants to pull you in all directions.
-But try to take time to remind yourself that life is full of beautiful moments.
+So my point is….well I’m not sure I have one, other than try to take time to remind yourself that life is full of beautiful moments.
 That first nursery play that you raced out of work to catch and arrived in time to see your monkey waving to you excitedly from the stage.
 That rare ‘thank you’ you get from your boss when they finally realise how pleased they are to have you, even if it isn’t 5 days a week.
 That night out you have where your girlfriends toast the ‘wonder-woman’ that you all are.

 Post written by Women Aloud member [Laura F].